jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="address-autocomplete-test" %}

+For more information on using this feature, see the documentation for the [`Address`] object.

 ### <a name="address autocomplete advanced"></a>Advanced usage

-If you want to use additional features of the [Place Autocomplete] JavaScript API that are not, you can set `address autocomplete` to a dictionary of options that will be passed directly to the [Place Autocomplete] API.
+If you want to use additional features of the [Place Autocomplete] JavaScript API, you can set `address autocomplete` to a dictionary of options that will be passed directly to the [Place Autocomplete] API.

 You will need to set the `types` and `fields` items within the dictionary to values that the [Place Autocomplete] API considers